WelliWillers/you-search/README.md

   <h1>:red_circle: YouSearch</h1>

   <p>
-    This project was developed with the aim of listing the video sharched in a API of the Youtube </br>
+    This project was developed with the aim of listing videos based on user search, making use of a Youtube API </br>
   </p>

   <img style="width:100%;" src="https://github.com/WelliWillers/you-search/blob/main/public/capa.png?raw=true">